Eugénia Miskolczy Meller: Career

 In 1904, Meller was one of the founding members of the Feminist Association (Feministák Egyesülete (FE)), a women's rights organization founded to achieve gender equality.
 By 1906, she was serving on the board of the organization and was giving lectures for parent conferences the organization sponsored.
 The lectures covered a variety of topics including education, health, including sex education, and employment training.
 In addition, she wrote and published articles in journals like Women and Society (A Nő és a Társadalom) and Woman—A feminist journal (A Nő—Feminista Folyóirat), which called for civil inequalities for men and women to be addressed.
-Meller would become the editor of Woman, as well as a lecturer who traveled throughout Hungary speaking on women's issues.
+Meller later became the editor of Woman, as well as a lecturer who traveled throughout Hungary speaking on women's issues.

 In 1909, she was a participant in the Women's International League for Peace and Freedom (WILPF) congress held in London.

 As early as 1912, Meller had begun to serve as a substitute for Rosika Schwimmer, who headed the political committee focused on suffrage, when Schwimmer was unable to fulfill the obligations of the chair.
 In 1913, Meller authored a critique of the Hungarian Civil Code's marriage regulations, while simultaneously serving as a member of the committee responsible for the preparations for the International Woman Suffrage Alliance (IWSA) congress held in Budapest that year.

-When Schwimmer moved to London in 1914, Meller became de facto leader of the political committee.
+When Schwimmer moved to London in 1914, Meller became the de facto leader of the political committee.

 During World War I, Meller became active in pacifism and was one of the main forces which drove FE to endorse pacifism, while other feminist organizations remained focused on supporting the war effort.
-The stance resulted in censorship of Woman and prevention by authorities of the 1916 Feminist Congress, which Meller had planned to use as a public demonstration against the war.
+The stance resulted in censorship of Woman and the prevention by authorities of the 1916 Feminist Congress, which Meller had planned to use as a public demonstration against the war.
 When the war ended, Meller resumed her pressure for suffrage and when partial suffrage was granted in 1919, urged members of the FE to support the only female candidate to run in the parliamentary elections of 1920, Margit Slachta, in spite of Slachta's positions, which they considered to be anti-feminist.
-That same year, Meller and her family converted to Lutheranism and she attended the WILPF conference in Geneva.
+That same year, Meller and her family converted to Lutheranism, and she attended the WILPF conference in Geneva.
 She also pressed for educational opportunities for women and in 1923, sent a memorandum to the government, signed by other FE members as well, denouncing the Budapest Medical University's decision to bar female students from enrollment.
 Meller also wrote articles stressing the importance of equal pay and access to unemployment benefits for men and women.